braintelligencePL/mac-setup/README.md

 # 💻 Mac -> Macbook -> Mackintosh -> { setup }

 That's what I use on daily basis.
-I used that configuration also on Ubuntu, so most important things work with Linux too.
+I used that configuration also on Ubuntu, so enjoy!

 <BR>